hirman74/ExcelMacro_ciscoIP-SLA_ICMPEcho/README.md

-For demonstration of cisco IP SLA ICMP Ping to less-informed management team.
-With potential to add into MRTG.
+For demonstration of cisco IP SLA ICMP Ping running with help from Excel Macro.

 Copy ExcelVBAMacro.vbs into Excel Macro.
 Follow the Layout.PNG into Excel Sheet1.